Reducing the U.S. abortion rate

 to obtain education and develop their careers.
 Many want to limit their number

 of children to one or two.
-To achieve this, "...a fertile woman today must practice birth
+To achieve this, either "...a fertile woman today must practice birth

 control throughout most of her potential reproductive years--as many as 30 of

-the roughly 36 years between menarche and menopause."
-1
+the roughly 36 years between menarche and menopause," 1 or her husband must.

 Contraceptive techniques are used to prevent pregnancy.
 Abortifacient methods